Winston-Lu/ESP8266-LED-Shelf/README.md

 * Support for 24-hour format
   * (Mostly untested) Requires some configuration modifications (See **Setting to 24hr layout** below).
 Should work fine since the code would break for the 12hr version if the 24hr version wouldn't also work due to the less readable but modular code
 * Expandable to larger shelf sizes
-  * (Untested) The Arduino code is much more modular than the web page.
-Setting sizes in `Config.h` should work, but the webpage support for solid spotlights is not.
-The Arduino code should still work fine, but I don't have the resources to test this.

 This should work if you decide to not add spotlight LED's.
 I kept the more common configuration changes such as lighting effects easily accessable from the web-server, while less common configurations such as changing UTF offset for daylight savings for timezones or setting FPS as a webserver command.
 Other typically non-changing variables such as the # of LEDS, display width/height, and others are coded in `Config.h`.
 The configurations are persistent on restart, so all effects will be saved on a power loss or restart.